imxrt-rs/imxrt-hal/CONTRIBUTING.md

 cargo test --features=board/teensy4 --workspace --doc
 ```

-### Chip-family HAL features
+### Chip features

-We support one HAL family per i.MX RT processor family.
-A "processor family" is
+We support one feature per i.MX RT processor chip.
+A "chip" is
 described by an NXP datasheet and reference manual.
 For example, the `imxrt1060`
-feature the [i.MX RT1060 Crossover
+feature is associated with the [i.MX RT1060 Crossover
 Processors](https://www.nxp.com/docs/en/nxp/data-sheets/IMXRT1060CEC.pdf), which
 includes the following processors:

 - i.MX RT 1061
 - i.MX RT 1062

+We try to use the term "family" to describe related chips across RMs.
+The 10xx
+family is for all i.MX RT 10xx MCUs, and the 11xx family is for the bigger,
+faster MCUs.

 ## Running hardware tests